 The loss functionA loss function is a method of evaluating how well specific algorithm models the given data.
 If predictions deviate from actual results, loss functions provide a measure of the error.

-See More...See Less... in a neural network is akin to a performance review that guides the employee's improvement.
+See More...See Less... in a neural network is analogous to a performance review that guides an employee's improvement.
 It's a measure of how well the network is doing its job.
 If our employee incorrectly sorts a 1995 coin into the 1996 pile, the loss function is akin to the supervisor pointing out the mistake and suggesting a closer look at the coin's features.

 In technical terms, the loss function calculates the difference between the neural network's predictions and the actual target values.
 It's the cornerstone of learning, as it provides a quantitativeQuantitative refers to a type of data that can be counted or measured, and expressed numerically, allowing for statistical analysis to identify patterns, trends, and predictions.